V4C38/spectacles-reachy-mini/README.md

 </details>

-*Note: The original intention was to only use the Reachy Mini Daemons REST API or Websocket instead of having a custom app for the Reachy Mini App store.
-Unfortunately the standard API is quite limited (for example no audio playback) as the intention is to use the Python SDK*
+### Customization

+Here are some things you can change right away:

+- **System prompt:** Edit the `systemPrompt` field in `LLMService.ts` to change the assistant's personality, behavior rules, and tool usage instructions
+- **Animation parameters:** Tune the robot's expressiveness (liveliness, gaze responsiveness, antenna activity, etc.) by editing the presets in `RobotAnimationConfig.ts`
+- **Add a tool:** Create a new file in `Assets/Scripts/Assistant/Tools/` and register it in `ToolFactory.ts` (see the step-by-step guide above)
+- **LLM model:** Change the `model` input on `LLMService` (default: `gpt-4.1-nano`) to use a different OpenAI model or switch over to gemini entirely
+- **TTS voice:** Change the `ttsVoice` input on `LLMService` (default: `alloy`) to any [supported voice](https://platform.openai.com/docs/guides/text-to-speech)

+Contributions, ideas, and bug reports are more than welcome.
+Feel free to open an issue or pull request!

 ### Additional Notes

 #### Development tips

-- If you upload the Lens from Lens Studio, consider setting Base URL in the HardwareAdapter script to your IP so you don't have to type it every time.
+- If you upload the Lens from Lens Studio, consider setting Base URL in the `HardwareAdapter` script to your IP so you don't have to type it every time as sometimes the local storage is cleared when re-uploading a Lens.
 - In the Lens itself, consider to **enable Logging** (main menu below the Connection Status).
 This is especially useful when testing the assistant mode as it will show all TTS transcriptions, current agent state, tool calls and LLM responses.

 #### Known Issues